 United Sates v.
 Meredith, 685 F.3d 814 (9th Cir.
-2012) - Lynne Meredith owned and operated several businesses that sold books and conducted seminars instructing people on how to avoid paying any personal income taxes including We The People and Liberty International.
+2012) - Lynne Meredith owned and operated several businesses, including We The People and Liberty International, that sold books and conducted seminars instructing people on how to avoid paying income taxes.
 At the heart of Meredith’s operations was a bogus financial instrument she called a “pure trust,” which she claimed was exempt from taxes.
-Meredith was sentenced to 121 months in prison for her role in promoting this fraud.
+The 9th Circuit affirmed Meredith’s sentence of 121 months in prison for her role in promoting this fraud.

 United States v.
 Bell, 414 F.3d 474 (3d Cir.
-2005) – the court affirmed a permanent injunction against Bell, who sold customers access to materials instructing them on how to use a phony “U.S. Sources rationale” to file income tax returns reporting zero income.
+2005) – the 3rd Circuit affirmed a permanent injunction against Bell, who sold customers access to materials instructing them on how to use a phony “U.S. Sources rationale” to file income tax returns reporting zero income.

 United States v.
 Andra, 218 F.3d 1106 (9th Cir.
-2000) – the court affirmed the conviction of a promoter of an "untaxing" scheme for tax evasion and conspiracy, and found that it was proper to include the tax liabilities of persons Andra recruited into a tax fraud conspiracy when calculating the effect of his actions for sentencing.
+2000) – the 9th Circuit affirmed the conviction of a promoter of an “untaxing” scheme for tax evasion and conspiracy, and found it proper, when calculating the effect of his actions for sentencing, to include the tax liabilities of those he recruited into this tax-fraud conspiracy.

 United States v.
 Clark, 139 F.3d 485 (5th Cir.
-1998) – the court upheld convictions of defendants involved with The Pilot Connection Society for conspiracy to defraud the United States and aiding and abetting the filing of fraudulent Forms W-4.
+1998) – the 5th Circuit upheld convictions of defendants involved with The Pilot Connection Society for conspiracy to defraud the United States and aiding and abetting the filing of fraudulent Forms W-4.

 United States v.
 Scott, 37 F.3d 1564 (10th Cir.
-1994) – the court concluded the defendants were the promoters of a multi-tiered trust package marketed to purchasers as a device to eliminate tax liability without losing control over their assets or income.
+1994) – the 10th Circuit affirmed the conviction of 8 defendants, promoters of a multi-tiered trust package marketed to purchasers as a device to eliminate tax liability without losing control over their assets or income.

 United States v.
 Kaun, 827 F.2d 1144 (7th Cir.
-1987) – the court affirmed the district court’s injunction prohibiting the taxpayer from inciting others to submit tax returns based on false income tax theories.
+1987) – the 7th Circuit affirmed the district court’s injunction prohibiting the taxpayer from inciting others to submit tax returns based on false income tax theories.

 United States v.
 Krall, 835 F.2d 711 (8th Cir.
-1987) – the court held that the trusts used by the defendant were shams, in which he exercised the same dominion and control over the corpus and income of the trusts as he had before the trusts were executed.
+1987) – the 8th Circuit affirmed Krall’s conviction of willfully filing false income tax returns, stating, “[I]t is clear the alleged trusts were shams; Krall exercised the same dominion and control over the corpus and income of the trusts as he had before the trusts were executed.”